Contents

 📏 Height and spread

 Most cultivated forsythias are medium to large shrubs.
-A mature forsythia typically reaches about 6 to 10 feet in height (approximately 1.8 to 3 m) with a similar or greater spread.
-The long arching branches often extend outward, giving older plants a fountain-like form that can sprawl 8 to 12 feet wide if left unpruned.
-This substantial size is comparable to other classic flowering shrubs like hydrangea macrophylla or common lilac, so it’s important to give a forsythia ample space to grow.
-There are also more compact varieties; dwarf cultivars can stay as short as 2 to 4 feet tall (0.6 to 1.2 m) and are useful for smaller gardens or foundation plantings.
-Forsythia is a fast-growing shrub, capable of adding well over a foot (30 cm) of new growth per year under good conditions.
-Regular pruning can manage its size and shape, but even untrimmed the plant maintains a graceful arching habit rather than becoming a tree.
-Its height and dense branching make it effective as a screening hedge or backdrop plant in the landscape.
+A mature plant often reaches about 6 to 10 feet tall (1.8 to 3 m) with a similar or greater spread.
+Older shrubs develop long arching branches and a fountain-like shape that can sprawl 8 to 12 feet wide if left unpruned.
+That is comparable in scale to classic shrubs like hydrangea macrophylla or common lilac, so give it room.
+If space is tight, dwarf cultivars can stay closer to 2 to 4 feet tall (0.6 to 1.2 m).
+Forsythia grows quickly and can add more than a foot (30 cm) of new growth in a year under good conditions.
+Pruning can keep the size in check, but even without pruning it stays shrubby rather than turning into a tree.

 ☀️ Light